cryptocatalog/ultimate-crypto-comparison/README.md

 It is released on [npm](https://www.npmjs.com/package/ultimate-comparison) under **ultiamte-comparison**.

 ## Create your own ultimate comparison
-1. Install the **ultimate-comparison**-package globally on your system via `npm install --global ultiamte-comparison`
+1. Install the **ultimate-comparison**-package globally on your system via `npm install --global ultimate-comparison`
 2. Create the directory which should contain the comparison and change into it, e. g. with `mkdir MY_COMPARISON && cd MY_COMPARISON`
 3. Set up your comparison with `uc setup`
     1. Enter the name of your comparison press enter